Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 May 2023: Appeals Commissioner

 Chris Davison obtained his juris doctor from the University of Saskatchewan in 2012.
-He worked as a Crown Prosecutor in Regina, SK from 2013 to 2017, specializing in fatality drinking and driving prosecutions.
-He was appointed to the Immigration and Refugee Board of Canada in Toronto, ON in 2017 as a member of the refugee protection division.
-He worked as counsel for the Registrar at the Real Estate Council of Alberta from 2018 until 2023, prosecuting real estate and mortgage broker licensee misconduct.
-He has served as Calgary Chair for the Consumer Services Appeal Board since 2019.
+He worked as a Crown Prosecutor in Regina from 2013 to 2017, specializing in fatality drinking and driving prosecutions, and he was appointed to the Immigration and Refugee Board of Canada in Toronto in 2017 as a member of the refugee protection division.
+In addition, he was counsel for the Registrar at the Real Estate Council of Alberta from 2018 until 2023, prosecuting real estate and mortgage broker licensee misconduct.
+He has also served as Calgary Chair for the Consumer Services Appeal Board since 2019.

 Susan Gordon